ryangphan/PatientMedicalRecord/README.md

 - To run this project, navigate to the folder contain this project => open a terminal => enter the following command `react-native start`
 - To run on a physical device run the following command in a new terminal tab `npx react-native run-android` or `npx react-native run-ios`
+- To run on an emulator, use Google :)

 ### Required packages